 Established salons fail when owners grow tired of running the day to day operations.
 Walk outs, disasters, theft and low income can make owners want to throw in the towel.

-Prevent salon failure by hiring a salon consultant, browse our comprehensive list to find your ideal salon coach.
+Prevent salon failure by hiring a salon consultant, browse our comprehensive list to find your ideal salon or spa mentor.

 Owning a salon without being a hair stylist statistics